-TL;DR: React Native 0.61 removed Haste, which broke many Jest mocks.
-This post explains why filename-based mocks stopped working and shows how to mock react-native modules correctly using jest.doMock and a custom interface.
+TL;DR: React Native 0.61 removed Haste, which broke a lot of Jest mocks.
+This post explains why filename-based mocks stopped working and shows a more robust way to mock react-native modules.

 Why mocks broke in React Native 0.61